-Any backpack will do for 80% of our elopements, but these are our favorite packs if you want to buy a new one.
+Any backpack will do for 80% of elopements, but these are my favorite packs if you want to buy a new one.
 It’s also helpful to have either a trash bag liner or a removable rain cover to keep your items dry in case it rains.
 Typically a 20-liter bag is a great size for smaller hikes, with 30-35 liters being better if you plan on tucking away a puffy jacket, flowers, or other bulkier items.
-We do prefer Osprey bags over most other options.
+I do prefer Osprey bags over most other options.
 They are very comfortable, well-made packs.
 They’re pretty standard to see out on the trail.